 It’s important to be able to recognize when your cat needs medical attention, and The American Red Cross is a great resource to get educated.
 We consulted their Pet First Aid Tips for Owners to present five conditions and how to tell if your cat is being affected.

-5 MEDICAL CONDITIONS THAT COULD SIGNAL AN EMERGENCY
+5 MEDICAL CONDITIONS THAT COULD SIGNAL A CAT EMERGENCY

 If you fear your cat may be dehydrated, you can check by pulling up the skin between the shoulder blades.
 If it bounces right back, he is okay.
 If the skin remains pinched, this is a sign of dehydration.